 About half of Canadian military personnel exposed to child abuse: study

-A Canadian flag sits on a member of the Canadian Armed Forces that leaving from CFB Trenton, in Trenton, Ont., on Thursday, Oct.
-16, 2014.
-(The Canadian Press/Lars Hagberg)
+A Canadian flag sits on a member of the Canadian Armed Forces in this file photo.
+(Lars Hagberg/The Canadian Press)

 The Canadian Press

 OTTAWA -- A new study says approximately half of military personnel in Canada begin their service with a history of abuse in their childhood, including corporal punishment, or witnessed domestic violence as children.

 The research, conducted by the Department of National Defence and the University of Manitoba, also found that exposure to child abuse and trauma among soldiers is proportionally higher than in the civilian population.

 Health specialists were looking to understand the factors driving the series of suicides that has gripped the military.

 The Canadian Press reported on the initial findings of the study a year ago after it was presented at a military medical conference, but the research was finalized and published Wednesday in The Journal of the American Medical Association - Psychiatry.

 The study reports that child abuse exposure was higher in the regular forces -- at 47.7 per cent -- and higher still in reserve forces with 49.4 per cent, compared with 33.1 per cent in the Canadian general population.